scottbarnesg/smart-sec-cam/README.md

 1. Clone this repository
 2. Generate SSL certificates: `./create-certs.sh`.
 Alternatively, you may place your own certs in the `certs` dir
 3. Build and run the docker containers: `API_URL=<server-hostname:server-port> docker-compose up -d --build`.
-For example, if the API was running on the host `sec-cam-server` and port 8444, you should use `API_URL=sec-cam-server:8444`
+For example, if the server was running on the host `sec-cam-server` and port `8443` (the default), you should use `API_URL=sec-cam-server:8443`.
-4. You should now be able to view the UI at `https://<server-hostname>:3000`.
+4. You should now be able to view the UI at `https://<server-hostname>:8443`.
 (NOTE: The web UI will be blank until you add a camera).

 ### Adding a camera